ngxs-labs/dispatch-decorator/README.md

 }
 ```

-Notice that it doesn't matter if you use an arrow function or a normal class method.
+Notice that it doesn't matter if you use an arrow function or a regular class method.

 ### Dispatching Multiple Actions